-- 1. You may be allowed visits from relatives and eight friends on your visiting list. - 2.
-"Relatives" mean: - a.
+- 1. You may be allowed visits from relatives, two clergy and eight friends on your visiting list. - 2.
+"Relatives" mean:

+- a.
 Spouse, children, and step children - b.
 Parents (includes stepparents or foster parents) - c.
 Grandparents - d.
 Siblings and their spouses and children - e.
 Fathers and Mothers-in-law, and Sons and Daughters-in-law - f.
 Grandchildren - g.
 Aunts and Uncles - 3.
 "Friends" are anyone other than relatives. - 4.
 You must list the name of your attorney.
 If you change attorneys, you must notify visiting control the name of your new attorney or the DOCR may deny the attorney visitation. - 5.
-You are allowed to have two clergy members on your visitor's list. - 6.
 When making your visitor's list, you shall print legibly and make sure complete names, addresses, and phone numbers (if known) are given.
-The list will be returned to you if incomplete. - 7.
+The list will be returned to you if incomplete. - 6.
 Visitor application forms for your visitors will be supplied to you during orientation and are also available in the housing units.
 The form is to be completed, in full, by your visitor, returned to the institution, and approved before your visitor will be placed on your visiting list and allowed to visit you.
 It is your responsibility to make sure your visitors receive and return the forms.
-Incomplete forms will not be accepted from your visitor and you will be advised of such.
-Everyone will be required to complete the form except your own minor children or nieces and nephews under the age of 16.
-Such minor children must be listed on the applications of the parent or guardian who will accompany them.
+Incomplete forms will not be accepted from your visitor.
+Everyone will be required to complete the form except minors under the age of 16.
+Minor children must be listed on the applications of the parent or guardian who will accompany them.
 Clergy members and attorneys must also submit visitor applications.
-Clergy cannot apply to visit if they have been approved as a volunteer. - 8.
+Clergy cannot apply to visit if they have been approved as a volunteer in any DOCR facility. - 7.
 No one under the age of 18 can visit unless their parent or legal guardian accompanies them.
 Exceptions may be made if the DOCR has received prior parental consent as described below.
-If the minor visitor is going to be chaperoned by someone other than the parent, the chaperone must have the minor visitation form, signed by the parent or legal guardian, notarized, and have had it approved

-- by the chief of security.
-The chief of security may place restrictions on any visitors that have been granted special permission. - 9.
+If the minor visitor is going to be chaperoned by someone other than the parent, the chaperone must have the minor visitation form, signed by the parent or legal guardian, notarized, and have had it approved by the chief of security.
+The chief of security may place restrictions on any visitors that have been granted special permission. - 8.
 If there is a "no contact order" of any kind that prohibits contact between you and the person requesting to visit, the request will be denied.
-Contact will be allowed only when the order has been relinquished. - 10.
-Visiting lists or changes may take up to 15 working days to complete after the institution has received the application. - 11.
+Contact will be allowed only when the order has been relinquished. - 9.
+Visiting lists or changes may take up to 15 working days to complete after the institution has received the application. - 10.
 Once a name is removed from your visiting list, you will not be allowed to put that same person back on the list for 90 days.
-This applies if either the inmate or the visitor requests to have the name removed. - 12.
-No one may be on more than one inmate's visiting list, unless the visitor is a family member to both inmates or approved by the chief of security. - 13.
-If you choose to visit during scheduled meal times on weekend mornings a meal will not be saved for you.
+This applies if either the inmate or the visitor requests to have the name removed. - 11.
+No one may be on more than one inmate's visiting list, unless the visitor is a family member to both inmates or approved by the chief of security. - 12.
+If you choose to visit during scheduled meal times, a meal will not be saved for you.